OpenFAST/openfast/docs/source/install/index.rst

 described here are the only officially supported and maintained paths for obtaining an OpenFAST executable.

-To install OpenFAST without changing the source code, refer to the table in the :ref:`download_binaries` section and read the corresponding documentation for specific instructions.
+Most users of OpenFAST will not require modifying or compiling the source code. **For the simplest installation of OpenFAST without changing the source code,** refer to the table in the :ref:`download_binaries` section and read the corresponding documentation for specific instructions.
 For instructions on compiling, see :ref:`compile_from_source`.

 .. _download_binaries: